 Sarah Ann Bixler is a PhD candidate in practical theology, focusing on Christian education and formation.
 Her dissertation explores adolescent belonging in Anabaptist Mennonite congregations and engages ideas from attachment theory and spiritual friendship.
-Sarah is also an instructor in formation and practical theology at Eastern Mennonite Seminary in Harrisonburg, VA.
-Sarah has worked in administrative roles with Princeton's Center for Church Planting and Revitalization and the Iron Sharpening Iron: Leadership Education for Women Clergy project.
-Sarah is deeply committed to both robust scholarship and the ongoing formation of faith communities, and she has more than a decade of ministry and teaching experience.
-Her background includes work as a youth minister, middle judicatory administrator, classroom teacher, residence director and curriculum writer.
-She lives in Princeton, NJ with her spouse, Benjamin Bixler, and their three school-aged children.
+Bixler is also an instructor in formation and practical theology at Eastern Mennonite Seminary in Harrisonburg, Virginia.
+She has worked in administrative roles with Princeton's Center for Church Planting and Revitalization and the Iron Sharpening Iron: Leadership Education for Women Clergy project.
+Bixler is deeply committed to both robust scholarship and the ongoing formation of faith communities, and she has more than a decade of ministry and teaching experience.
+Her background includes work as a youth minister, middle judicatory administrator, classroom teacher, residence director, and curriculum writer.
+She lives in Princeton, N.J. with her spouse, Benjamin Bixler, and their three school-aged children.

 - “The Self Unveiled: The Dis-integration of Mennonite Women’s Head Coverings.”
 In The Politics of Power: Responding to Abuse in a Peace Church, ed.
 Cameron Altaras and Carol Penner.
 Forthcoming.

 - [Editor] Collected Essays of Richard R. Osmer.
 Kindle Direct Publishing.
 Forthcoming in 2020.

 - “Searching for Self: Community as a Conduit for God’s Deepest Transformation,” in Education with the Grain of the Universe: A Nonviolent Program for the Future of Mennonite Schools, Colleges, and Universities, ed.
 J. Denny Weaver, 194-207.
 Telford, PA: Cascadia, 2017.